Lately, I’ve been attending a number of meetings, networking events, and business gatherings and I’ve met a lot of

 No where to hide.

-A quick search review of their page rank, the quality of their blog posts (if they have a blog!), their Klout score or their social media stream, provides valuable insight on whether a so called experienced marketing expert or guru is “walking the talk” on how a brand can succeed in today’s dramatically changed marketing environment.
+A quick search review of their page rank, the quality of their blog posts (if they have a blog!), their social media followers and post frequency provides valuable insight on whether a so-called experienced marketing expert is “walking the talk” on how a brand can succeed in today’s dramatically changed environment.

 The Kimono is always open.

 You may be in business.
 But now you’re in marketing.

-What’s more, the new business requirements of having to consistently create content of value for a target audience while participating with a consistent online presence ensures that there’s nowhere to hide for those that aren’t engaging, growing and experimenting with the new tools and techniques of marketing.
+The new requirement that every business must address today is creating and distributing content of value for a target audience with a unique, clear and consistent online presence.
+The result is that there’s nowhere to hide for those that aren’t engaging, growing and experimenting with the ever-evolving tools and techniques of online marketing.

 And what about you?

 Have you come across these “experts” who are all talk in your interactions?
 What tips or techniques do you use to quickly evaluate a contact’s credibility.